Help us improve

 From pulumi-migration

-Converts AWS CloudFormation stacks and templates to Pulumi programs for migration and import, ensuring logical ID preservation and zero-diff previews.
+Converts AWS CloudFormation stacks or templates to Pulumi programs for migration or import, preserving logical IDs for cdk-importer zero-diff compatibility.

 **If you have already generated a migration plan before loading this skill, you MUST:**